 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses one of the most important family history records: marriage licenses.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Why do genealogists search for marriage records?
 Genealogy is about confirming relationships through the generations.
 One way to confirm relationships is to verify a marriage between two families.
 Marriage records, such as marriage licenses, provide the tool to do that.